 If you are up for a challenge, Project 333 is a great initiative to shift your behaviour and really delve into the reuse part of this process.

-With the new year, a lot of us want to start fresh and declutter our closets.
+As new years or seasons roll around, a lot of us want to start fresh and declutter our closets.
 But what to do with that old dress you haven’t worn in years?
-You can’t throw it in the trash as it’ll end up in landfill!
+You can’t throw it in the trash as it’ll end up in landfill.
 So why not recycle your old clothes?

 If your item is unsalvageable, you can donate it to a company that will recycle it for you, such as: